 The 7 Star Homes program works with businesses and individuals across the building and construction supply chain to increase capability and capacity for delivering energy-efficient homes.

-With proposed changes to the National Construction Code forecast for 2022, the 7 Star Homes program accelerates the transition to 7-star homes by:
+To drive improved energy efficiency standards for new homes that were introduced under the National Construction Code (NCC) 2022, the program accelerates the transition to 7-star homes by:

-A limited number of rebates are available.
-To learn more visit Stream A: Rebates or view the list of builders and land developers already collaborating with us to build 7-star homes.
+Stream A rebates are fully subscribed.
+Visit Participating builders to view the list of builders and land developers collaborating with us to build 7-star homes.

 7-star home benefits